mihai2000q/Repertoire/README.md

 Afterwards, the cloud server detects the latest docker images and pulls them.

-The _storage_ service is not udnergoing changes so often, so there is not benefit for automating the deploying process.
+The _storage_ or the authentication services are not udnergoing changes so often, so there is not benefit for automating the deploying process.

 ### Desktop